Evaluating Treatments: How Do You Know When a Treatment Really Works?

 Suggestion #6: Keep Other "Time Effects" in Mind

 Time of day, month, or year can impact how a person is doing, and so can warp measures of treatment effectiveness.
 The dark days of winter can lead some people to feel much more depressed or unable to cope, as can the misery of springtime allergies.
-Irritability associated with a woman's menstrual cycle may impact the effectiveness of a treatment given at a certain time.
+For example, irritability associated with some women's menstrual cycles may impact the effectiveness of a treatment given at a certain time.
 Many children with behavior problems or issues of mood and attention may find the beginning of school, or a return to school after winter holidays, stressful.

 A new treatment started during a child's bleak winter mood and right after the holiday break might not appear as effective as the same treatment started during the summer.
 Timing of an intervention can interfere with our assessment of true treatment effects.